 This report, produced by the Office of the United Nations High Commissioner for Human Rights (OHCHR), updates the comparative report on the working methods of all committees.

-The report is complemented by the report on implementation of the recommendations of the sixth inter-committee meeting and nineteenth meeting of chairpersons of human rights treaty bodies (HRI/MC/2008/2).
+The report is complemented by the report on implementation of the recommendations of the seventh and eighth inter-committee meetings and twentieth meeting of chairpersons of human rights treaty bodies (HRI/MC/2009/2).

 I. INTRODUCTION